0xDones/tfgen/README.md

 #### Root config

-In the root config file, you can set variables that can be used across all environments, and also templates that will be reused.
+In the root config file, you can set variables and templates that can be reused across all environments.

 ```yaml
 # infra-live/.tfgen.yaml